Serengeti National Park

 Frequently Asked Questions

-Serengeti is famous for the Big 5 – lions, leopards, rhinos, elephants and buffaloes.
-You can also commonly see wildebeest, zebras, giraffes, hyenas, cheetahs, jackals, gazelles and more.
+Serengeti is famous for the Big 5, lions, leopards, rhinos, elephants, and buffalo.
+You can also commonly see wildebeest, zebras, giraffes, hyenas, cheetahs, jackals, gazelles, and more.

 Explore other destinations